Felskorn-WoW/companions_system/README.md

 - Dismissing will only affect the companions and not dismiss a Warlock, Hunter, or Death Knight Pet.
 - Summoned NPC will use server-side setting to handle it's abilities.
 SmartAI, Eluna, and Core-side scripts.
 - Summoned NPC are entirely controlled from creature_template.
 This includes level, health, mana, speed, and damage.
+- Limits the player to only have one companion out a time.

 Suggested Tips
 - Use faction 1718 for companions.
 Will ensure they do not killsteal loot and are friendly to ALL players.